Most indoor plant problems don’t start with the plant.

 Final Thoughts

-The best pot for indoor plants is not always the prettiest one.
+The best pot for an indoor plant is not always the prettiest one on the shelf.

 🌿 Love calm spaces and natural living?